 The configuration using only PPD files and no other information sources has the advantage that the PPD files in /usr/share/cups/model can be modified freely.
-For example, if you have PostScript printers the PPD files can be copied directly to (if they do not already exist in the or packages) to achieve an optimum configuration for your printers.
+For example, if you have PostScript printers the PPD files can be copied directly to /usr/share/cups/model (if they do not already exist in the manufacturer-PPDs or OpenPrintingPPDs-postscript packages) to achieve an optimum configuration for your printers.